dalehamel/bpftrace/docs/embedded_builds.md

 practical for redistribution.
 When run locally or on a less restricted CI environment, embedded Debug build should still complete and pass all tests, but it may take 1-2 hours for this to complete from a cold cache.

+# libc options

+## glibc

+This is the default, and currently only tested and supported.

+To make bpftrace more portable, it can be linked to an older glibc, as provided by ubuntu 16.04 (Xenial).
+This links against glibc 2.23, and any system running this or newer should be able to run this build.

+bpftrace is also built against more recent glibc from ubuntio bionic (18.04), which provides 2.27.

+## musl (not yet supported)

+The original static build of bpftrace built against musl statically, but there is no reason why it could not link against musl dynamically.

+## uclibc (not yet supported)

+Theoretically no reason this shouldn't work to dynamically link to, may be helpful for supporting bpftrace on embedded environments.